SheldoReb/agentWorkspace/ag2_example/README.md

    ```

 The script constructs a single `ConversableAgent` with an AutoGen configuration that targets the
-OpenAI-compatible Hugging Face endpoint, registers the Jira MCP toolkit, and prints the model's
+OpenAI-compatible Hugging Face endpoint, registers a `jira_call_tool` function backed by the
-reply to the console.
+JSON-RPC client, and prints the model's reply to the console.

 ## Sanity Check